moises-cp/react-doc/state__property-update-to-true-or-false.md

-# State Property Update To True or False
+# Property Update To True or False

 In this example, when the button `Toggle Persons` is clicked: